-To legally drive in Indiana in 2025, you must have active insurance that meets the state’s minimum coverage requirements.
+To legally drive in Indiana in 2025, you must have liability insurance that meets the state’s minimum coverage requirements.
 Most states in the US have this requirement so vehicle owners are financially responsible in case of an auto accident.
 Liability insurance (also known as coverage for financial responsibility) is the way drivers meet Indiana auto insurance requirements.

 Car insurance is a legal requirement for driving and plays a big part in settling accident claims.
 After an accident, auto insurance policies provide the financial means to fix damages and injuries caused by the insured driver.
 Proof of insurance must be in the vehicle and presented to law enforcement when asked.